Pauldfepfl/PMBR_public/README.md

 This task investigates the slowing of a movement iniation when occuring within the time window of a PMBR following an ipsilateral movement.

 ## Prerequesites
-- You will need 2 PC-compatble joysticks.
-We used the Thrustmaster T.16000M as they offer the possibility to switch right- and left-handed configurations.
+- You will need 2 PC-compatible joysticks.
+We used the Thrustmaster T.16000M as they come with right- and left-handed configurations.
 - Even though the task would work with one screen, it is optimised for a two-screens configuration.
 One participant screen and one experimenter screen.

 ## Installation